Words per minute: Reading and comprehension

 Words per minute is a common metric for assessing reading speed and is often used in the context of remedial skills evaluation, as well as in the context of speed reading, where it is a controversial measure of reading performance.
+There are moreover, two components that are assumed to be crucial for successful reading: decoding and comprehension.
+Skill in decoding is usually accompanied by skill in comprehension, more than often however there are instances of a deficiency in coding, which is usually found among people with dyslexia. hyperlexia is characterized by the ability to quickly decode text, with comprehension lagging behind.
+The existence of this condition is taken by some to show that since skill in decoding need not be accompanied by skill in reading, decoding cannot be crucial to reading.
+Both of which are usually measured in speed reading tests..

 A word in this context is the same as in the context of speech.

 Research done in 2012 measured the speed at which subjects read a text aloud, and found the typical range of speeds across 17 different languages to be 184±29 wpm or 863±234 characters per minute.
 However, the number of wpm varied between languages, even for languages that use the Latin or Cyrillic alphabets: as low as 161±18 for Finnish and as high as 228±30 for English.
 This was because different languages have different average word lengths (longer words in such languages as Finnish and shorter words in English).
 However, the number of characters per minute tends to be around 1000 for all the tested languages.
 For the tested Asian languages that use particular writing systems (Arabic, Hebrew, Chinese, Japanese) these numbers are lower.

 Scientific studies have demonstrated that reading—defined here as capturing and decoding all the words on every page—faster than 900 wpm is not feasible given the limits set by the anatomy of the eye.

 While proofreading materials, people are able to read English at 200 wpm on paper, and 180 wpm on a monitor.
 [Those numbers from Ziefle, 1998, are for studies that used monitors prior to 1992.
 See Noyes & Garland 2008 for a modern tech view of equivalence.]